markhj/opengl-msat/README.md

 If you have any ideas or problems, don't hesitate to open an issue, or create a pull request.

+## Current state of the project

+:warning: **DO NOT USE IN PRODUCTION** :warning:

+This library is being developed and shaped, and fundamental changes to the library's foundation and features happen very rapidly.

+It's highly unrecommended to use the library for any serious or real-world purpose at this stage.

 ## Getting started :rocket:

 To get started with OpenGL MSAT, please read the guide at: https://opengl-msat.readthedocs.io